cheng-li/pyramid/README.md

 ## Feedback
 We welcome your feedback on the package.
 To ask questions, request new features or report bugs, please contact Cheng Li  via chengli.email@gmail.com.

+Answers to some commonly asked questions can be found in [FAQ](https://github.com/cheng-li/pyramid/wiki/FAQ).